Getting to Know Your Neighborhood: Kendall Square

 500 Technology Square

 Area Four believes that great food comes from great ingredients, and it uses only products raised and harvested locally using sustainable methods.
-Best known for its pizza, the restaurant’s homemade dough is fermented for over 30 hours.
+Best known for its gourmet pizza, the restaurant’s homemade dough is fermented for more than 30 hours.
 Pies are topped with hand-pulled mozzarella, and you can choose from a large selection of fresh toppings.
-Among lunch offerings are salads, sandwiches, and soups; dinner entrées focus on comfort food, like mac ’n’ cheese, lamb and pork meatballs, and herb-roasted organic chicken.
-You’ll also find creative cocktails.
-Area Four is co-owned by former music video producer Michael Krupp (COM’02).
+Among lunch offerings are salads, sandwiches, and soups; dinner entrées focus on comfort food, like mac ’n’ cheese, baked meatballs, and wood-roasted chicken.
+You’ll also find coffee, breakfast sandwiches, and homemade pastry.
+The café, co-owned by former music video producer Michael Krupp (COM’01), is open daily from 11 am to 10 pm.

 Catalyst